Web Agents Should Use Typed Actions Instead of Click-Based Browsing: Introduction

 \section{Introduction}

 The Web is rapidly shifting from a place where people \emph{browse} to a platform where software \emph{acts}~\cite{ning2025surveywebagent}.
-With the problem-solving capabilities of modern large language models (LLMs), it is increasingly realistic for natural language (NL) to serve as a primary user interface to online services~\cite{liu2024agentbench,plaat2025}.
-Web agents interpret an NL task and operate a browser or APIs to fulfill goals such as booking trips, completing purchases, or submitting applications~\cite{nakano2022webgpt,yao2022webshop}.
-This vision of an \emph{agentic web} has catalyzed a surge of research and prototyping~\cite{qin2025uitars,agashe2025agents,agashe2025agents2}.
+With modern large language models (LLMs), it is increasingly realistic for users to delegate open-ended tasks through natural language~\cite{liu2024agentbench,plaat2025}.
+A \emph{web agent} applies this idea to the Web: it interprets a natural-language task and acts across websites to complete goals such as booking trips, making purchases, or submitting applications~\cite{nakano2022webgpt,yao2022webshop}.
+This vision of an \emph{agentic web} has become a central direction in recent agent research~\cite{qin2025uitars,agashe2025agents,agashe2025agents2}.